Dansby Swanson Player Props: Cubs vs. Padres

-Dansby Swanson -- with a slugging percentage of .538 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs versus the San Diego Padres, with Yu Darvish on the mound, on June 3 at 10:10 PM ET.
+Dansby Swanson -- hitting .333 in his past 10 games -- will be in action for the Chicago Cubs against the San Diego Padres, with Ryan Weathers on the hill, on June 4 at 5:30 PM ET.

-He notched a home run while going 3-for-4 in his last game against the Padres.
+In his last game he had a one-hit performance (1-for-2) against the Padres.

 Dansby Swanson Game Info & Props vs. the Padres